3redronin/mu-server/HTTP2-CONCURRENCY.md

 1. Inbound frame events from the reader are processed in wire order.
 2. Every protocol state mutation has the coordinator as its linearization point.
-3. No frame other than permitted priority information is emitted after `RST_STREAM`.
+3. No frame other than permitted priority information or a permitted additional `RST_STREAM` is emitted after `RST_STREAM`.
 4. No DATA is emitted unless both connection and stream credit were reserved.
 5. Reset or connection failure completes every affected pending write with an error.